-All Zoom meetings must have the Waiting Room, Passcode, and/or the authenticated user setting enabled.
+All Zoom meetings must have the Waiting Room, Passcode and/or the authenticated user setting enabled.

 Setting a meeting passcode will increase the security of your meeting by preventing outsiders from gaining access to your meeting by guessing the meeting ID.

 The Waiting Room is a virtual staging area that stops your external guests from joining until you’re ready for them.
 By default, any UM System Zoom user will automatically bypass the Waiting Room and be entered into the meeting.
-While anyone else will be placed in the Waiting Room and need to be allowed into the meeting by the host/co-host.
-Meeting hosts and edit their personal waiting room setting to put everyone in a waiting room.
+Anyone else will be placed in the Waiting Room and need to be allowed into the meeting by the host/co-host.
+Meeting hosts can edit their personal waiting room setting to put everyone in a waiting room.
 This is ideal for office hours or interview situations.
 Meeting hosts can customize Waiting Room settings for additional control, and you can even personalize the message people see when they hit the Waiting Room so they know they’re in the right spot.
 This message is a good spot to post any rules/guidelines for your event, like who it’s intended for.
 The Waiting Room is a great way to screen who’s trying to enter your event and keep unwanted guests out.

 Authenticated User Settings:

-When scheduling a Zoom meeting you will now see a check-box for “Require authentication to join” with the default option set as “University of Missouri System ONLY”.
+When scheduling a Zoom meeting you will now see a check box for “Require authentication to join” with the default option set as “University of Missouri System ONLY.”

 Figure 1: Zoom authenticated user settings

 This setting will ensure that only University of Missouri System authenticated users can join your meeting.
 If you do need to invite external guests, please select the “Anybody who has a Zoom account” option.
 When using this option, please remind your meeting participants that they will need to sign in to their University of Missouri System Zoom account before they will be able to join your meeting.